mansi2024/AlgorithmsOptimized/Readme.md

 - You could learn soo much from others project.
 - Here, You surely will get rewarded for your succesfull contribution to open-source.
 -----------
+## Do's while contributing to this repo 📝
+- Make a Valid PR(pull request)
+- Try to write best possible algorithm with minimum time complexity.
+- If possible add the problem description of algo you are contributing.

+## Don't while contributing to this repo 👎
+- Don't Spam.
+- Don't Copy paste algorithm from different sites.
+- Don't Write the algorithm with brute-force approach.

+### ✍Note:- For greater chances of merging your PRs(pull request) write your approach of solving problem or your intuition in comments section.
 ## ⚠ But Wait if you don't know how to contribute.😥
 ### And want to learn how to make your first contribution learn from [MyYoutubeVideo](https://youtu.be/ogJFBUJ8z6c).
 -----------